-The SOOS data community is a federation of data professionals from disparate nations and scientific disciplines.
-We aim to develop data sharing and discovery tools that are "glocal"; tools that meet the needs of Southern Ocean researchers, nested in a global network of data sharing tools.
-To develop these tools in a sustainable way, we have identified a series of aspirational values that will provide a framework for decision-making.
+The SOOS data community is a federation of data professionals bridging nations and scientific disciplines, with the aim of developing data sharing and discovery tools that meet the needs of Southern Ocean researchers, and that are nested in a global network of data management systems.
+The following values provide a decision-making framework for all SOOS data activities:

-'GLOCAL' TOOLS: Data sharing and discovery tools developed for the Southern Ocean community should be interoperable with tools from elsewhere and should not simply duplicate existing tools, where possible.
+Local but Global Tools: Data sharing and discovery tools for the Southern Ocean community should be interoperable with similar tools elsewhere and should not duplicate existing efforts, where possible.

-FLEXIBLE NETWORKS are stronger than single pillars: For a network like SOOS, tools that are collectively owned by multiple member agencies have more opportunities for ongoing support than those relying on a single sponsor agency.
+Flexible Networks: Networks are stronger than single pillars.
+Tools that are collectively owned and supported by multiple agencies have more opportunities for ongoing support than those relying on a single agency.